Table of Contents

-Phishing is swindling people to gather their account credentials of a specific website, credit card details, strategical information of their company, infecting computers for botnet attack.
+Phishing is swindling people to gather the account credentials of a specific website, credit card details, and strategic information of their company, infecting computers for botnet attacks.
 Proactive and reactive protections against adversaries are not always sufficient since scammers target people who do not know how to protect themselves.
 Companies try to educate their employees to avoid being hacked.
-So, how do detect phishing emails?

 Public Domain Names

-@gmail.com, @outlook.com, @hotmail.com are public domain names.
-These domain names are not used by corporate email accounts.
-Corporate email accounts have their unique domain name such as @prismacsi.org.
+@gmail.com, @outlook.com, and @hotmail.com are public domain names.
+Corporate email accounts do not use these domain names.
+Corporate email accounts have their unique domain name, such as @prismacsi.org.
 Public domain names generally belong to personal email accounts.
-If you see an email from a public domain name but the content is like an email coming from a corporation, then it might be a phishing attack.
+If you see an email from a public domain name, but the content is like an email from a corporation, it might be a phishing attack.

 Misspelled Domain Names